micmaclab/Glial-Cells-Segmentation/README.md

-**The images and labels this pipeline was built on are not included here and are not public.** You'll need your own histology images before any step below will run — this repo only has the scripts, not the data.
+**The images and labels this pipeline was built on are not included here and are not public.** You'll need your own histology images before any step below will run (this repo only has the scripts, not the data).

 For reference, here's what the original data looked like, so you have a gauge of what "similar enough to use this pipeline as-is" means.
 It's **two distinct